 Boston’s history goes way back to the revolutionary days of the birth of our country.
 But with history comes mystery and strange happenings and so our beautiful city is said to be plagued with ghouls and ghosts of times past.
 Some evidently spooky, others not so much, these are but ten of the most haunted spots in Boston–a city which is said to be rife with paranormal activity.
-Check these out to get in the mood for this spooky holiday, if you dare!
+Check them out – if you dare!

 1. Hooper-Lee-Nichols House

 An everlasting card game has been going on at this Cambridge mansion ever since the Revolution!
 Five Hessian soldiers from the Revolution-era are said to have been awoken during renovations at the Hooper-Lee-Nichols House in 1915 and have been playing a never-ending card game ever since.
 Several visitors say they’ve often heard the sounds of the card game and the soldiers disembodied voices, some have even seen the walk back and forth to the card table!

 2. George Parkman House

 In 1849, Dr. George Parkman rose to fame after he was murdered and dismembered in Harvard’s Holden Chapel, the university’s cadaver room He is said to still haunt his home on 8 Walnut Street, which also serves as the official home of the mayor of Boston.
 Yikes!